dhonus/jellyfin-tui/README.md

   # override the default theme called "Dark"
   - name: "I love cyan"
     base: "Dark"
+    # you can even use the album cover accent color!
+I know, right!?
+    progress_fill: "auto"
     accent: "Cyan"
     selected_background: 'red'
   # create a new theme based on "Gruvbox Dark"